 The ride is half of the fun, taking you close to the Matterhorn itself and giving you magnificent views of the Monte Rosa range and the mountains to the west of Zermatt.
-When you arrive you will be treated to stunning views over the French, Swiss and Italian alps (for instance, Mont Blanc appears surprisingly close).
+When you arrive you will be treated to stunning views over the French, Swiss and Italian alps (for instance, Chamonix's Mont Blanc appears surprisingly close).
 Make sure you visit the observation deck.

 The Glacier Paradise has a cafeteria (selling much needed hot drinks).
 For those with mountaineering experience, why not book a guide from the Zermatt Alpine Centre to take you up one of the 4000 metre peaks accessible from the Paradise?
 They are, in ascending order of difficulty, the Breithorn, Castor, Pollux and the Breithorn half-traverse (see further 12, below).

-Wrap up warm before enjoying this popular tourist attraction.
+Don't forget to wrap up warm before enjoying this popular tourist attraction.

 where?
 The cable car to the Glacier Paradise leaves from the south end of Zermatt (about 10 minutes walk from the town centre).
+MAP

 when?
 Times vary depending on the season, but the Glacier Paradise is generally open between 9.30 am and 4 pm.